pspete/PoShPACLI/README.md

 PACLI executable must be present on the computer on which the module is to be imported.

+Save the PoShPACLI.psm1 file in a folder with the same name in your modules folder.

+To view the paths that are specified as module folders, type the following command: $env:PSModulePath

+To find the module on your local system, issue command: Get-Module -ListAvailable

+To import the module into your session, use command: Import-Module PoShPACLI

+After the module has been imported, you can use the Get-Command cmdlet with the –module parameter to see which commands are exported by the module: Get-Command -Module PoShPACLI

 Function Initialize-PoShPACLI must be run before working with the other module functions.
 This is required to locate the PACLI execuatable in the SYSTEM path, or in a folder you specify, in order for the module to be able to execute the utility.

 The below list shows the native PACLI function to PoShPACLI function relationship:

 INIT: Start-Pacli

 TERM: Stop-Pacli